cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 ### Persisting authorization data in Workers KV

-The `persistAuth` function, which we'll define next, will handle the request and parse the appropriate authorization info from it.
+Next we'll define the `persistAuth` function to handle the request and parse the appropriate authorization info from it.
 Let's begin by parsing the JSON body returned back from Auth0:

 ```js
 // workers-site/auth0.js